 Most of our commissions are firmly rooted in UK-based stories but we have commissioned and will continue to commission overseas stories remembering all the time that this is ITV and whatever we do has to resonate with and be relevant to our audience.

 Three series sit at the heart of ITV's current affairs schedule.

 The weekly Tonight is Britain's most-watched current affairs programme and leads with an agenda of domestic stories and issues, the things that count most of all to our audience.
-Exposure is the investigative strand which recently ran The Other Side of Jimmy Savile - probably the most talked-about programme of 2012 - and Banaz: An Honour Killing, both of which were shortlisted for RTS awards.
+Exposure is the investigative strand which ran The Other Side of Jimmy Savile and Banaz: An Honour Killing, both of which were shortlisted for RTS awards.
 The Agenda, the topical panel show hosted by Tom Bradby, completes the trio.

 Range is one of the keys to ITV's current affairs.
-So, the core schedule is supported by returning series such as The Briefs, Fraud Squad, and - from 2012 - The Martin Lewis Money Show and complemented with new, short series such as The Hunt for Britain's Con Men and Married to the Job, both coming into the schedule for the first time this year.
+So, the core schedule is supported by returning series such as The Briefs, Fraud Squad, and The Martin Lewis Money Show and complemented with new, short series such as The Hunt for Britain's Con Men and Married to the Job.

 Throughout the year there will also be a number of single films.
 These could be tied to significant events, fast-turnaround reactive pieces or long-planned 'event' shows.